-How to handle this situation largely depends on why it’s happening.
-That’s why it’s impossible to give one-size-fits-all advice in terms of managing it.
+How to handle an ongoing affair or inappropriate friendship may depend on why it’s happening.
+It’s impossible to give one-size-fits-all advice.
 Yet some counselors and coaches will automatically recommend that a betrayed spouse “give it time.”
-They will suggest that the betrayed spouse continue to tell the unfaithful partner how hurtful the behavior is, hoping that at some point their partner will “get it” and end the affair.
+They will suggest that the betrayed spouse continue to tell the unfaithful partner how hurtful the behavior is, hoping that at some point their partner will “get it” and end the extramarital relationship.

 Why do they recommend this?
 Again, there may be multiple reasons; however, a common reason is because they simply don’t know what else to tell their distraught client.
 Not all counselors or coaches are trained or experienced in this area.
 They may not know how to handle a resistant or belligerent spouse who defiantly refuses to end an affair.
 These kinds of clients can be very intimidating and manipulative, and not all practitioners can manage them.

 Yet as a practitioner with extensive experience handling this kind of higher-conflict marital issue, I strongly suggest that betrayed spouses in this situation think twice about “giving it time” or, worse, begging their spouse to end the affair.
 Not only can this backfire in terms of saving the marriage, it can strip you of your dignity and take a toll on your well-being.

 “Where is my husband / wife?
 Are they with the other person?
 Are they having sex right now?
 Are they talking about me?
 What are they saying?
 Is my partner falling in love with the other person?
 Is my marriage over?
 How can I win my spouse back?
 How can I be better or sexier than the affair partner?
 What’s happening?”